 GB Foundation Representative

-MOTION by Brad Miller to approve the nomination of Michael Wolfe (Spelling?) for the Foundation Board.
+MOTION by Brad Miller to approve the nomination of Michael Wolfe for the Foundation Board.
 Seconded by Tim Creamer.
 Motion passed.

 Nominating Committee Report Patrick Eaman said that the Nominating Committee has a list of potential future Board candidates.
 Patrick said that there is currently one person willing to go on the ballot in the fall for the five positions coming open on the Governing Board.
 Bettegail Shively said that the goal is to have eight people up for the five open positions.